 If you are looking for drawbacks to this method, the lack of anonymity may be one glaring weakness.
 Some team members may hold back on their true ideas because they know that people will be able to assign each idea to a specific person.
 Even if you don’t list a name on the top of each piece of paper, it only takes some basic reasoning skills to figure out which participant authored which ideas.

 Of course, in some settings, the lack of anonymity will be a good thing.
 If you want to know who developed which ideas, round-robin brainstorming is a great way to go.
-However, if you would like to keep the process anonymous to make sure that everyone is free to offer up their most creative and innovative thoughts, you will want to opt for another creativity tool.
+However, if you would like to keep the process anonymous to make sure that everyone is free to offer up their most creative and innovative thoughts, you will want to shuffle the index cards between rounds or opt for another creativity tool.

 - There are some downsides to brainstorming in a group setting, specifically when it comes to the issue of one or two people dominating the conversation.